nraval1729/simple_crawler/README.md

  - Error checking for malformed urls.
  - Print the urls to the console as and when the crawler finishes crawling them.
  - Accept command line arguments for seed url and max number of urls to crawl.
+ - Only crawls absolute urls.
+For example, if you are on https://www.heroku.com, and there is a link with href /pricing, it will not go to https://www.heroku.com/pricing.
+It will be ignored.
+I've made this assumption to make parsing url paths easier.
+Thus only absolute urls (starting with http or https) are supported